Upper and Lower Table Rock: Trails

 The Table Rocks offer one of the most popular hiking locations in the Rogue Valley, with over 45,000 visitors annually.
 Over 4,600 people per year participate in guided hikes through the Table Rock Environmental Education Program, hosted by the Bureau of Land Management and The Nature Conservancy.
-Lower Table Rock features a walking trail, which climbs approximately 780 ft to the top of the plateau over a distance of 1.75 mi.
+Lower Table Rock features a walking trail, which climbs approximately 780 ft to the top of the mesa over a distance of 1.75 mi.
 It has eight interpretive panels along its length, explaining the history, flora, and fauna of the region.
 Upper Table Rock also has a walking trail, 1.25 mi long, ascending approximately 720 ft.
 The trails are the most popular with hikers between March and May, when the wildflowers are in bloom.
 Another peak occurs in September through October.
 Landmarks such as Mount McLoughlin, Mount Ashland, Roxy Ann Peak, and Pilot Rock are visible on clear days from the edge of the rocks.